Overview

 f2j Example

-All of the double precision BLAS and LAPACK Fortran source codes have been translated directly to Java sources.
+All of the single and double precision BLAS and LAPACK Fortran source codes have been translated directly to JVM bytecode and Java sources.
 Some sample files to examine:

 • The translated Java source produced by f2java Dsymm.java Dsymm.java was filtered through Percolator using the default formatting options.